WEC-Sim/WEC-Sim_Applications/Load_Mitigating_Controls/README.md

 **Geometry**	WaveBot

 Example on using load-mitigating linear adaptive controller.
 See documentation for more details.
-Tested on MATLAB2020b.
+Tested on MATLAB 2020b.